BuzzZ80/bemu/README.md

 Create a directory and execute `cmake ..` and then `make` to compile.

-An executable called `basm` will be created
+An executable called `bemu` will be created

 Programmed for linux, untested on windows.

 # Use

-Execute `basm -h` for help.
+Execute `bemu -h` for help.

 ```
 Usage: emulator [Options] [File]